ucbugg/learn.ucbugg/ucbugg/chapters/rendering.md

 ![Maya Image](/images/rendering/rendering_017.png)

-Congratualtions you have just created a render layser! :)
+Congratulations you have just created a render layer! :)